fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_014.md

 reality check so I don't trick myself into believing that what I believe to be true is what everyone believes.

-## Do You Try to Fully Understand Pull Requests During Reviews?
+## Do You Try To Fully Understand Pull Requests During Reviews?

 Yes, I would be worried if anyone did something besides that.
 However, I have to admit that I love comfort and have been known